epfl-ada/ada-2020-project-milestone-p3-p3_mgm/README.md

 ---

+### Organization of code

+Our code is organized in 3 notebooks and one pyhton script:
+- question_1.ipynb   # notebook containing the code for the first research question
+- question_2.ipynb   # notebook containing the code for the second research question
+- plots.ipynb        # containg plots explaining the results from the feature extraction
+- helpers.py         # containing helper functions used in the notebooks

+---

 ### Organization within the team
 1. Creating a code skeleton for model training. (*Marija and Görkem*)
    - Loading data, Splitting data, Empty model creation…